Jack & Bobby

 Jack & Bobby is an American drama television series created by Greg Berlanti, Vanessa Taylor, Steven A. Cohen, and Brad Meltzer.
 It aired on The WB from September 12, 2004, to May 11, 2005.
 The series’ title is a reference to real-life political brothers John and Robert Kennedy.

-The series starred Matt Long and Logan Lerman as Jack and Bobby McCallister, respectively; two teenage brothers in Missouri of whom one would become the President of the United States from 2041 to 2049.
+The series starred Matt Long and Logan Lerman as Jack and Bobby McCallister, respectively; two teenage brothers in Missouri of whom one would become the president of the United States from 2041 to 2049.
 The series also starred Christine Lahti as their mother, a college professor, as well as Jessica Paré, John Slattery, Edwin Hodge, Keri Lynn Pratt, and Bradley Cooper.
 Episodes would generally focus on the boys' family and school lives, with flash-forwards of a documentary about President McCallister used as a framing device.

 While it received critical acclaim, Jack & Bobby struggled from low ratings on the network and was cancelled on May 17, 2005.

 Premise

-The series follows the lives of fifteen-year-old Jack (Matt Long) and thirteen-year-old Bobby McCallister (Logan Lerman), two teen boys being raised by their strong-willed mother Grace (Christine Lahti) in a small Missouri college town.
+The series follows the lives of fifteen-year-old Jack and thirteen-year-old Bobby McCallister, two teen boys being raised by their strong-willed mother Grace in a small Missouri college town.
 Grace is a history professor at the local university and has an unconventional approach to parenting, which includes discouraging her sons from watching TV.
 Elder brother Jack is popular and a star on the track team, while Bobby is nerdy and asthmatic.
 Each episode is interspersed with flash-forwards from a documentary about the life of President McCallister, who would take office in the 2040s.
 The documentary clips feature interviews with members of the McCallister administration reflecting on the president's years in office and how his formative experiences shaped his later life and how he governed.
 It is not revealed which of the McCallister brothers would later become president until the end of the pilot episode.